Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

 \subsection{Impact of Consolidation Factor}

 This section provides a discussion on the impact of item consolidation.
 CSOFP relies on the coefficients $\beta_k$ to control the incentive to batch items.
 The industrial partner does not know the exact percentage of discount to be offered for item consolidation, which may depend on a variety of convoluted factors.
-Therefore, this section performs sensitivity analysis on a range of possible discount factors for the CSO models.
-The consolidation level, calculated as the percentage of units that are batched (i.e., sourced and shipped by the same location-carrier pair) in all orders, is introduced to measure the effectiveness of the methods in identifying item batching opportunities for cost discounts within each order.
+Therefore, this section performs sensitivity analysis on a range of possible discount factors (from 0.1 to 0.7).

+Figure \ref{fig:sensitivity_discount} compares the performance of three leading methods---C-SAA-CLF, C-RO-B-CLF, and C-RO-D-CLF across average and worst-case realized objective, fulfillment cost, and consolidation level.
+Consolidation level is defined as the percentage of units batched (sourced and shipped by the same location–carrier pair) in each order.

+As shown in Figure \ref{fig:sensitivity_discount_objVal}, deeper discounts lead each method to exploit batching incentives more aggressively.
+C-SAA-CLF consistently attains the lowest average objective across all discount factors, declining from approximately 0.875 at $\beta = $0.1 to about 0.785 at $\beta = $0.7.
+C‑RO‑B‑CLF follows closely, from 0.895 down to 0.805, while C‑RO‑D‑CLF remains the most conservative, decreasing from 0.955 to 0.905.